This is the second post (of two) on psychoanalytic anthropology. The previous post, which discussed background details, is located here.

 Many anthropologists remain adamant that we cannot understand culture and human experience without adequate consideration of the psychological.
 While we cannot directly access or see into the minds of others, the inclusion of psychoanalytic orientations in anthropology can enhance our research efforts and offer greater openness toward and insight into self-processes, self-representations, and subjective experiences.
 As described above, psychoanalytic perspectives work best when part of a larger anthropological toolkit and deployed according to one’s research goals and circumstances.
 Further work in psychoanalytic anthropology will continue to recognize the benefit of the psychoanalytic tools available and, ideally, anthropologists will increasingly apply them to examine important topics ranging from inquiries into individual subjectivity in postcolonial settings to larger topics such as transnationalism and globalization, the entrenchment of neoliberalism, and the consequences of rapid social change.

-This entry is a revision of an excerpt from the introduction to a special issue on psychoanalytic anthropology I edited for Clio’s Psyche.
+This is a revised excerpt from the introduction to a special issue on psychoanalytic anthropology I edited for Clio’s Psyche.
 Cite as: Denham, Aaron (2014).
 Psychoanalytic Anthropology.
 Clio’s Psyche 20(4):383-394.
 A full (non-revised) copy can be downloaded from my publications page.